 Like in many other cancers, the exact cause of this disease is unknown.
 It is not entirely clear why cells become cancerous and start multiplying abnormally.
 Penile cancer could link with other conditions.
 Normal, healthy cells produce tumor suppressor gene products to control themselves.
 These substances prevent cells from becoming cancerous or growing too quickly.

-However, E6 and E7 proteins produced by high-risk types of HPV (human papillomavirus) can inhibit the activity of tumor suppressor gene products in cells.
-As a result, cells may start growing out of control and multiplying rapidly as they become cancerous cells.
-Interestingly, HPV causes cervical cancer in women.
-The rates of penile cancer are still low compared to HPV prevalence.
-Besides HPV, tobacco use has been associated with the formation of penile cancer.
+However, E6 and E7 proteins produced by high-risk types of HPV (human papillomavirus) can interfere with the normal function of tumor suppressor gene products in cells.
+These proteins disrupt the regulatory mechanisms that prevent cells from becoming cancerous or growing too quickly.
+As a result, cells may start growing out of control and multiplying rapidly, leading to the development of cancer.
+Interestingly, HPV is also known to cause cervical cancer in women, although the rates of penile cancer remain relatively low compared to the prevalence of HPV.

 Tobacco produces cancer-causing substances that may spread throughout your body.
 As these chemicals spread, they may reach and damage DNA inside cells, including those in your penis.
 For your reference, genes are comprised of DNA, and they are in charge of the growth and division of the cells.
 Therefore, problems with DNA affect genes that regulate cell growth and thereby may contribute to cancer.